JackuB/apish/readme.md

 #### (Micro)services

-- Have all your services publish API description onto (private) npm.
+- Have all your services publish API Description onto (private) npm.
 Use [semver](http://semver.org) to version it and tools like [Dredd](https://github.com/apiaryio/dredd) to test its implementation
-- When you depend on another service, just require its package with API description and run tests against its mocks, that are always in sync with implementation
+- When you depend on another service, just require its package with API Description and run tests against its mocks, that are always in sync with implementation
 - You can always compare version you've tested against to what is currently running in your environment